oscar-system/Oscar.jl/docs/src/FTheoryTools/Tate.md

 ## ... over not fully specified bases

 This method constructs a global Tate model over a base space that is not fully specified.
-Rather, it assums that a base space exists such that the Tate sections ``a_i`` are well-defined so that the Tate model in question is well-defined.
+Rather, it assumes that a base space exists such that the Tate sections ``a_i`` are well-defined so that the Tate model in question is well-defined.